 The racedb_qlmux project is a revised version of the older racedb_qlmuxd archive.
 It includes management scripts to support running RaceDB, PostgreSQL, QLMux Proxy, and Traefik in containers on a Linux system.

-This updated version uses the new QLMux Proxy, an enhanced version of qlmuxd, which leverages SNMP to find and monitor the status of Brother QL printers and Impinj RFID readers.
+This updated version uses the new QLMux Proxy, an enhanced version of qlmuxd, which leverages SNMP to find and monitor the status of Brother QL printers and Impinj RFID readers and QLLablels.

 If you want to integrate QLMux Proxy and Traefik into an existing RaceDB installation, you can use the provided tools and documentation.